BubuMVX/mvx-vanity-address/README.md

 - `Threads`: the number of CPU threads used for the calculations.
 The more, the faster.
 Limited by the number of CPU cores your computer has.
 - `Shard`: the shard you want for your wallet.
-- `Prefix` / Suffix: search for a specific string at the beginning or at the end of your wallet address.
+- `Prefix` / `Contains` / `Suffix`: search for a specific string at the beginning, anywhere, or at the end of your wallet address.

 ## Output